iterative/dvc.org/content/docs/command-reference/exp/show.md

 └───────────────────────┴──────────────┴─────────┴────────────────────────┴──────────────────┘
 ```

-To see all experiments in the workspace and down the Git history:
+To see all experiments throughout the Git history:

 ```dvc
 $ dvc exp show --all-commits --include-params=featurize --sort-by=auc --sort-order=asc